Remember the other day, we created a 12- step template for designing a beautiful room?

 Why is this photo so weird, you ask?

-Getting back to not creating a sense of entrance.
+Creating a sense of entrance is rule number one in space planning.
 I cannot see how to enter this space and it might be fine if the primary entrances are from the side.
 But if the main entrance is from behind the sectional, this is no bueno.
 It’s not very gracious to have to walk around a big piece of furniture in order to sit down.

-But, what is good is that the configuration makes for a good conversation grouping.
+But, it is essential that the configuration makes for a good conversation grouping.

 Next on the list: